 A web scraping interface makes this whole process much easier.
 Some web scraping tools only allow you to manually submit pages you want to scrape.
 This is obviously still very useful since you can submit many pages at a time and get accurate data much more quickly than you would if you tried to shuffle through the information without a bot.
 But this means you can’t scrape real-time data.
 An API, or Application Programming Interface, is the tool that makes this possible.

 For instance, if you wanted to scrape the web for product research, you could easily instruct our API to scrape relevant pages every 60 seconds throughout the day.
 Since we handle the technical side of this process, you don’t have to worry about keeping up with the requests.
 This process happens very quickly, so you can check the results whenever you want.

 But that is not all a web scraping API does.
 Like it says in the name, an API is an interface that allows pieces of software to communicate.
-When you forget the password to your Facebook account and then you login directly with your Google account, that is Facebook’s API communicating with Google’s API to extract your details.
+When you forget the password to your social media account and then you login directly with your Google account, that is the social media site’s API communicating with Google’s API to extract your details.

 API, app, and software possibilities

 When you log in to your favorite travel app and you get the travel details and prices of your favorite airline, that is the travel app’s API collecting data from the airline’s database.
 And when you order an Uber and watch the driver move closer to you on the map, that is Uber’s API communicating with Google’s maps to deliver real-time location data.
 Essentially, an API also serves the function of creating a data pipeline that can exist without manual input.

 With a web scraping API, you can set up a data collection funnel that scrapes the data you want and then integrates it directly into your database or analytics software.
 This is the real value of a web scraping API.
 APIs allow you to collect data on-demand.